comunica/website/pages/docs/1_query/1_getting_started/3_query_app.md

 ---
 title: 'Querying in a JavaScript app'
-description: 'Execute SPARQL queries from within your application using the JavaScript API'
+description: 'Execute SPARQL queries from within your application using the JavaScript API.'
 ---

 The default Comunica query engine that exposes most standard features is Comunica SPARQL,